Ivanhoe: Rebecca's trial and Ivanhoe's reconciliation

 Following the battle, Locksley plays host to King Richard.
 Word is conveyed by de Bracy to Prince John of the King's return and the fall of Torquilstone.
 In the meantime, Bois-Guilbert rushes with his captive to the nearest Templar Preceptory, where Lucas de Beaumanoir, the Grand Master of the Templars, takes umbrage at Bois-Guilbert's infatuation and subjects Rebecca to a trial for witchcraft.
-At Bois-Guilbert's secret request, she claims the right to trial by combat; and Bois-Guilbert, who had hoped for the position, is devastated when the Grand-Master orders him to fight against Rebecca's champion.
+At Bois-Guilbert's secret request, she claims the right to trial by combat; and Bois-Guilbert, who had hoped to fight as Rebecca's champion, is devastated when the Grand Master orders him to fight on behalf of the Templestowe.
 Rebecca then writes to her father to procure a champion for her.
-Cedric organises Athelstane's funeral at Coningsburgh, in the midst of which the Black Knight arrives with a companion.
-Cedric, who had not been present at Locksley's carousal, is ill-disposed towards the knight upon learning his true identity; but Richard calms Cedric and reconciles him with his son.
-During this conversation, Athelstane emerges – not dead, but laid in his coffin alive by monks desirous of the funeral money.
-Over Cedric's renewed protests, Athelstane pledges his homage to the Norman King Richard and urges Cedric to marry Rowena to Ivanhoe, to which Cedric finally agrees.
+Cedric organizes Athelstane's funeral at Coningsburgh, in the midst of which the Black Knight arrives with Ivanhoe.
+Cedric, who had not been present at Locksley's carousal, is ill-disposed towards the knight upon learning his true identity, but Richard calms Cedric and reconciles him with his son.
+During this conversation, Athelstane emerges—not dead, but laid in his coffin alive by monks desirous of the funeral money.
+Over Cedric's renewed protests, Athelstane pledges his homage to the Norman King Richard and urges Cedric to allow Rowena to marry Ivanhoe, to which Cedric finally agrees.

 Soon after this reconciliation, Ivanhoe receives word from Isaac beseeching him to fight on Rebecca's behalf.
 Ivanhoe, riding day and night, arrives in time for the trial by combat; however, both horse and man are exhausted, with little chance of victory.
+Bois-Guilbert refuses to fight but Ivanhoe accuses him of breaking his word and the Templar reacts fiercely.
+His face becomes flushed and he is ready for combat.
 The two knights make one charge at each other with lances, Bois-Guilbert appearing to have the advantage.
-Bois-Gilbert and Ivanhoe are unhorsed by each other’s lances in the first joust.
-Ivanhoe rises quickly to finish the fight by sword; however, Bois-Guilbert, a man trying to have it all without offering to marry Rebecca, dies from emotional turmoil and rises not.
+Ivanhoe and his horse go down, but Bois-Guilbert also falls though barely touched.
+Ivanhoe quickly gets up to finish the fight with his sword, but Bois-Guilbert does not rise and dies a victim of his own contending passions.

 Ivanhoe and Rowena marry and live a long and happy life together.
 Fearing further persecution, Rebecca and her father plan to quit England for Granada.
 Before leaving, Rebecca comes to Rowena shortly after the wedding to bid her a solemn farewell.
 Ivanhoe's military service ends with the death of King Richard five years later.